 Brain Injury/Brain Tumor Support Group

-NAMI for the Mentally Ill Support Group
+NAMI for Families of the Mentally Ill Support Group

 Parents Meeting the Challenge/NAMI-CAN

 Group meets on the second Thursday of each month from 6:30 – 8:30 pm in the First Floor Conference Room at Frisbie Memorial Hospital (No group meetings in July and August).
 For more information call Carol Lemelin at (603) 664-2116 (Secondary contact is Lori Foster at 603-568-7280).

 Group meets on the third Thursday (beginning January, 2019) of each month from 2:00 – 3:30 pm in the Belknap Room at Frisbie’s Community Education & Conference Center, located on the hospital campus.
 For more information contact Christie Goodwin (email@example.com) or Josh Vance (firstname.lastname@example.org) at (603) 330-8952.